Northbrook Hall: History

-In 1874, Indian Governor Thomas George Baring, Lord Northbrook, the Viceroy of India between 1872 and 1876, came to visit Dhaka.
-In order to make his visit memorable, Raja Rai Bahadur, along with eminent Zamidars and affluent citizens of Dhaka, donated 10 thousand and 5 thousand taka each to build the Town Hall in 1879.
+Indian Governor Thomas George Baring and Lord Northbrook, the Viceroy of India between 1872 and 1876, came to visit Dhaka.
+In order to make their visit memorable, In 1874, Raja Rai Bahadur, along with eminent Zamidars and affluent citizens of Dhaka, donated 10 thousand and 5 thousand taka each to build the Town Hall in 1879.
 Abhay Chandra Das was the committee secretary.
 In 1880, the Commissioner of Dhaka inaugurated it and the personal orchestra of Nawab Abdul Ghani was brought to entertain the commissioner and the guests on inauguration.

 On 8 February 1882, a public library was added on the south-east side of the Hall.
+To establish the library, the Maharaja of Tripura donated 1000 TK, the Zamidar of Baliati Brojendro Kumar Roy 1000 TK, Queen Shornomoi 700 TK, Kalikhrishno 500 TK and Bishaishori Devi donated 500 TK.
+In 1887, the library opened with 1000 books.
 It was named the Northbrook Public Library and became known for its literary collection.
 Many books were ruined during the 1971 Liberation War.
-To re-establish the library, the Maharaja of Tripura donated 1000 TK, the Zamidar of Baliati Brojendro Kumar Roy 1000 TK, Queen Shornomoi 700 TK, Kalikhrishno 500 TK and Bishaishori Devi donated 500 TK.
-In 1887, the library opened with 1000 books.

 A clubhouse was added to the south-side and called Johnson Hall.
 At Northbrook Hall, Nobel Laureate poet Rabindranath Tagore was honoured by Dhaka Municipality and the People's Association on 7 February 1926.
 In 1950, Northbrook Hall was used as a telegram office, and later as the Central Women's College.
 The building is the property of Dhaka South City Corporation.